 Know What Is Expected of You.
-Read your award letter and all financial aid publications carefully.
+Read your award letter and all financial aid communications carefully.
+Respond to any requests from the Financial Aid office.
 Your financial aid is based upon the semesters and number of credits you told us you would enroll for this award year.

-Sign and Return Your Award Letter Promptly.
-If your award letter is not returned within 30 days of the award date, the award will be canceled.
-If you do not mark the "accept" and "reject" spaces, we assume you mean to accept the aid.
-You may receive revised letters later showing changes in your award; those letters do not require your signature.
-Make sure you inform the Financial Aid Office of all sources of educational assistance you anticipate getting such as scholarships, Vocational Rehabilitation, Veterans' Benefits, JTPA, Tribal or Higher Education Scholarships, Assistantships, AmeriCorp, etc.
+Respond to Your Award Offer Promptly.
+If you have not responded to your award offer within 30 days of the award date, the award may be canceled.
+You may receive notifications of a revision regarding changes in your award; those notifications do not require any action.
+Make sure you inform the Office of Financial Aid Scholarships of all sources of educational assistance you anticipate getting such as scholarships, Vocational Rehabilitation, Veterans' Benefits, Job Training Partnership Act (JTPA), Tribal or Higher Education Scholarships, Assistantships, AmeriCorp, etc.

 Come to College with Some Money of Your Own.
 Even if your award is prepared on time, delays in receiving your financial aid may occur.
 You should bring some cash to school with you.